coinable/morphosis/README.md

 }
 ```

-`image_uri` should be consistent, recommended to use one of the NFT pngs via link to `arweave` or any other similar "forever" to exist hosting services.
+`image_uri` should be consistent, recommended to use one of the NFT pngs via link to `arweave` (see (collection.json)[https://github.com/coinable/morphosis/blob/main/collections.json] for reference) or any other similar "forever" to exist hosting services.
 While the image can be just an image generalizing the NFT collection like a custom made 250x250 sized image of multiple NFTs or something that defines the collection.
 Needs to be unique and not copyrighted in any way.

 `key` is the collection key returned from the Metaplex payload.